PascalCorpsman/FPC_DOOM/lessons_learned.md

 ### TBytes is not PByte

 When dealing with array's of byte do not use the TBytes datatype, use PByte instead !
 Reason for this, is that FPC "knows" the size of the array thats behind of TBytes (by reading the int in the negative address of the first element).
-A C PByte does not have stored this information, therefore the lenght information will be invalid!
+A C PByte does not have stored this information, therefore the length information will be invalid!

 ### invalid array type declaration

 The datatype patch_t in DOOM has a field columnofs, which is declared as array of eight elements in code.
-This is not true, the columnofs holds width element.
+This is not true, the columnofs holds width elements.
 When porting this to FPC you get a out of bound error, when accessing to the nineth element.

 ```cpp
 typedef PACKED_STRUCT (